Azure/azure-rest-api-specs/specification/securityinsights/data-plane/readme.md

       - $..paths["/workspaces/{workspaceId}/threat-intelligence/indicators:upload"]
     from: ThreatIntelligence.json
     reason: This is an ARM API naming requirement and is not relevant to a data-plane API.

-suppressions:
-  - code: PaginationResponse
-    from: ThreatIntelligence.json
-    reason: The API is a POST, it does not need to be pageable.
 ```